Book of Nahum: The nature of God

-From its opening, Nahum shows God to be slow to anger, but that God will by no means ignore the guilty; God will bring his vengeance and wrath to pass.
+From its opening, Nahum affirms God to be slow to anger, but that God will by no means ignore the guilty; God will bring his vengeance and wrath to pass.
 God is presented as a God who will punish evil, but will protect those who trust in Him.
 The opening passage states: "God is jealous, and the LORD revengeth; the LORD revengeth, and is furious; the LORD will take vengeance on his adversaries, and he reserveth wrath for his enemies.
 The LORD is slow to anger, and great in power, and will not at all acquit the wicked".

 "The LORD is slow to anger and Quick to love; the LORD will not leave the guilty unpunished."